NelisiweBezana/Data-Visualization-with-PowerBI/README.md

 # Data-Visualization-with-PowerBI
-Harness the potential of Power BI for dynamic data storytelling.
-Explore visually stunning reports and dashboards, crafted for actionable insights.
-From basic visualizations to advanced DAX techniques.
+Learning and mastering the art of using Power BI to showcase data effectively.
+Importing data into Power BI, clean and transform it for visualization, and create visually appealing and informative reports.
+I'll be showcasing the skills to transform raw data into compelling narratives that resonate with the audience.